 Data from the system or the current project can be exported to a .CSV (comma separated value) file which can be imported into other software systems or spreadsheet programs.

 The format of the exported data file is determined by an Export Profile which is identified with a Profile Name, has a Data Source (the various lists of data within ElectroPlan) and a list of Data Fields which are a sub-set of the fields of the Data Source.

-The remaining profiles provide data relating to the current project.
-You can add as many profiles as needed to provide exports fro a wide range of purposes.
+The profiles are a sample to demonstrate the Data Export function, the ones beginning ‘Project’ provide data relating to the current project.
+You can change these profiles and add as many profiles as needed to provide exports for a wide range of purposes.

 The left hand panel if the above Data Export window shows a list if the data export profiles defined and saved for repeated use.

 The centre section shows the details of the profile: data source and fields names in the order they will be in the exported file.

 The first part of the entry is the name of the data field.
 The text in the brackets is the user’s name for the field and appears as the column header in the exported file.

 The right hand section shows the selection of data sources and the list below that shows the fields available for the highlighted data source.